 Here’s the things you should do.
 If you can’t get the coil defrosted, Rob's Albertan Service Experts is here to help with air conditioning repair in Edmonton that includes a a 100% satisfaction guarantee.*

-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

 Step 2: Troubleshoot the Problem

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
 Low refrigerant signals a leak somewhere.
-Only a pro can find the leak, fix it, and recharge the air conditioner to the proper concentration.
+Only a pro can find the leak, fix it, and recharge the air conditioner to the proper amount.